-By Helen L. Brewer
+By: Helen L. Brewer

 The U.S. Supreme Court has long held that spending money on political campaigns is a First Amendment right.
 Donations to, and expenditures by, campaigns—according to the Court—are political speech.
-As such, the First Amendment from government regulation.
+As such, the First Amendment protects this money from government regulation.
 Laws can only place limits on campaign money if there is a risk the money will cause quid pro quo corruption or the appearance of such corruption.
 Therefore, despite the First Amendment’s protection of campaign funds, individual donations to candidate campaigns can be limited by the government.
 This prevents an individual from donating mass amounts of money to a campaign in exchange for special treatment when the candidate is elected to office.

 If, as the Supreme Court tells us, an individual’s donation to a political campaign is speech, what does it mean when the campaign an individual donates to in turn uses the donor’s money to support a completely different, unrelated cause?